Updated: May 2, 2022

 What kind of remediation work is expected to occur in Cootes Paradise?

-Within six weeks of approval of the Cootes Paradise Report, the City will submit a Cootes Paradise Workplan that will include specific remediation/mitigation measures for Cootes Paradise and the Western Hamilton Harbour Area.
-The workplan will consider and address, any items indicated in the Cootes Paradise Report including any Ministry comments.
+The City’s Cootes Paradise Report received MECP approval in June 2021, the City subsequently submitted a Cootes Paradise Workplan that included specific remediation/mitigation measures for Cootes Paradise and the Western Hamilton Harbour Area.
+The workplan considers and address, any items indicated in the Cootes Paradise Report including any Ministry comments.
+The Cootes Paradise Workplan was approved in July 2021.

 Will residents be able to swim or canoe in Chedoke Creek and Cootes Paradise after the remediation work is complete?